Everything you need to know about buying, using, and customizing Jira Software.

 Step 4 - Create an issue

 Scrum and kanban are two frameworks for agile project management.
-In Jira, scrum vs. kanban projects have different features to help teams that are using either framework.
+In Jira Software, scrum vs. kanban projects have different features to help teams that are using either framework.

 For Scrum teams: Select Backlog in the project menu on the left and then hit + Create issue to start adding work to your team's backlog.

-For Kanban teams: Navigate to your Kanban board and select + in the global menu on the left.
+For Kanban teams: Navigate to your Kanban board and select Create in the global menu.
 Your issue will appear in the Backlog column.

 You can configure issues in lots of different ways.
-Here's a tutorial.
+Learn more about creating and configuring issues.